 Worst-Paying College Majors

 If your primary concern when choosing a major is earning potential, you might want to stay away from the ones below.
-These majors are correlated with particularly low earnings for college grads based on the NCES report.
+These majors are correlated with particularly low earnings for college grads based on the NY Fed report.

 Median earnings are more helpful than average earnings because averages are easily skewed by very high or very low outliers.

-All information in the chart below is, again, for individuals aged 25-29 with bachelor’s degrees.
-The most recent data is from 2017.
+All information in the chart below is, again, for individuals aged 22-27 with bachelor's degrees.
+The most recent data is from 2021.
+For reference, the average starting salary for a college grad in 2021 was $55,260.

-In this category, I used information from the NCES to consider the lowest-value majors.
-These are majors that are associated with both high rates of unemployment AND low salaries—that is, they’re the majors that showed up on both of the lists above.
+In this category, I used information from the NY Fed to consider the lowest-value majors.
+These are majors that are associated with both high rates of unemployment AND low salaries.

 Don't abandon ship until you've read the rest of this post.